What is human papillomavirus (HPV)?

 - HPV-16 and HPV-18, which cause about 70% of all cancers of the cervix

 - HPV-6 and HPV-11, which cause about 90% of all genital warts

 Gardasil® can be prescribed to females between the ages of nine and 45.
 The vaccine is licensed for use in males age 9-26.
 It offers protection against certain cancers of the penis, anus, head and neck.
 It also protects the partners of males who have had the vaccine.
 Unfortunately, the cost of the vaccine for boys is not yet funded by most public health programs.

 Cervarix™ protects against HPV-16 and HPV-18.
 It is given to females between the ages of 10 and 25.

 Both vaccines require three doses to be given over the course of six months (Cervarix is given at zero, one and six months; Gardasil is given at zero, two and six months).
 In Canada, one of the vaccines is given to females in school in Grade 4-8, depending on the province (see table below).

-Myths and misconceptions about the HPV vaccine
+Important facts about the HPV vaccine

 The HPV vaccine is not a substitute for regular checkups